 - State Aid: Vermont students can apply for the Vermont State Grant through Vermont Student Assistance Corporation (VSAC) at VSAC.org.
 Students can contact VSAC to learn more about additional funding options.
 Out-of-state students should contact their state’s Higher Education agency.

 - Work-Study: This aid allows you to work on campus to earn money to help pay for your college costs and daily expenses.
 Many departments across Vermont State University’s campuses offer work-study opportunities.
-A list of work-study opportunities is expected by Summer 2023.

 Vermont State University’s School Code: